home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - The add-on will need to provide the web interface on port `8099`.
 Make sure that the add-on accepts only connections from `172.30.32.2` on that port and that the connections are treated as authenticated.
 - Update add-on configuration and set `ingress: true`.
 Here it is also possible to configure the Ingress port (default 8099).
 - If you need to configure the application inside your add-on with the right path and port, query the add-on info API endpoint.
 - If the application doesn't support relative paths or you can't set a base url, you can use nginx filter to replace the URL with correct path.
+Ingress adds a request header `X-Ingress-Path` that can be used.

 Ingress API gateway supports the following: